Thinking about end of life information guide

-Perhaps there are things you would like to share with people before you die, or maybe you want to create something to leave behind.
+Perhaps there are things you'd like to share with people before you die, or maybe you want to create something to leave behind.
 Some people find it helpful to write down their family history for the next generation or put together a memory box or scrapbook of their life.
-Macmillan Cancer Support has further information on this.

-It can be difficult to talk to children and young adults about end of life, but it can help them make sense of what’s going to happen and allow you to answer their questions and address their fears and worries.
-Don’t be afraid if you get upset.
-Being honest about your emotions is a good way to let them know that it’s ok to show your feelings.
+If you have children or young adults in the family, you might want to talk to them about what’s going on if you become unwell.
+This can be difficult – but it can help them make sense of what’s going to happen and allow you to answer their questions and address their fears and worries.
+Don’t be afraid of getting upset – showing your emotions lets them know that it’s OK to feel emotional too.

-The most important thing throughout this whole process is to do what feels rights for you, when it feels right.
+The most important thing throughout the whole process is to do what feels rights for you, when it feels right.

 Cruse Bereavement can offer practical information and emotional support to your loved ones after you die.

 We offer support through our free advice line on 0800 678 1602.
 Lines are open 8am-7pm, 365 days a year.
 We also have specialist advisers at over 120 local Age UKs.

 Thinking about life ending can be difficult – many of us tend to not think about it until we have to.
 But it’s a good...

 The death of someone close to us can be one of the hardest things that we ever have to go through.
 It can affect us...